Noeska/illegiblesemantics/projects/proj-2.md

 ---
 <a name="glam"></a>
 ## Glam Metal (a.k.a.
 Hair Metal)
 In the late-1980s, when Heavy Metal was as mainstream as anything else on MTV (does anyone remember MTV?), the Heavy Metal movement began taking after the 1970s, specifically 1970s Glam Rock (**T. Rex**, **David Bowie**, **Alice Cooper**, **Queen**).
-Popular Heavy Metal artists started teasing hair and applying make-up, in an effort to look as androgynous as possible.
+Popular Heavy Metal artists started teasing their hair and applying girly make-up, in an effort to look as androgynous as possible, and putting an emphasis on stagecraft over substance and authenticity.
 Today, no one would bat an eye, but these were the 1980s, after all, and many Metal fans were like, "This is getting way too poppy and wimpy," and we should all be grateful for that.
-If it wasn't for them -- fans and artists alike -- who knows if, say, Death Metal would have emerged as it did.
+If it wasn't for them -- fans and artists alike -- who knows if, say, the Black Metal scene would have emerged as it did -- with artists donning makeup and taking after the gay leather scene?<sup>4</sup>

 ![Glam Metal](..\assets\img\projects\proj-2\hair.jpg)